alfonsobries/vue-tailwind-docs/content/workflow.md

 </t-alert>

 <tip>
-Notice that the `close` and `closeIcon` attribs in the example above uses array an object syntax.
+Notice that the `close` and `closeIcon` attributes in the example above uses array and object syntax.
 </tip>